Thomas Lukaszuk: Controversies

 On October 9, 2013, following 900 academic staff and faculty job losses across the province, Lukazuk announced $142.5 million had come available to construct a new Engineering building at University of Calgary.
 This figure was a controversial amount, close to the $147 million needed to reverse cuts eight months before.
-The decision was also at odds with Lukaszuk's written assurances to university administrators on July 3, 2013 that he would advocate to reverse the budget cuts if additional money became available: "Look guys, you’re not happy, I’m not happy with this budget.
+The decision was also at odds with Lukaszuk's written assurances to university administrators on July 3, 2013 that he would advocate to reverse the budget cuts if additional money became available: "Look guys, you're not happy, I'm not happy with this budget.
 But this is the reality....
-The moment I have any extra dollars I can access, I’ll be the first on my knees before the treasury board advocating for you to get your dollars.
+The moment I have any extra dollars I can access, I'll be the first on my knees before the treasury board advocating for you to get your dollars.
 But in the meantime, get your financial houses in order," he said. $50 million in additional operating funds was provided in November 2013, eight months after the budget was tabled.
 The delay caused permanent layoffs and closures of programs across the province.
 Lukaszuk has since been reassigned to a different government file.

+On August 10, 2023, Lukaszuk claimed he was the victim of spying by the Polish government.
+The alleged spying was confirmed by Polish diplomat, Consul General Andrzej Mańkowski, who alleges he was dismissed from his position when he refused the Polish government's orders to collect information about Lukaszuk.
+The matter is being reviewed by Poland's courts.

+Humanitarian work

+In 2011, Lukaszuk initiated a charity called the Castle Downs Recreation Society International that refurbishes, ships and installs children’s playgrounds in developing countries throughout the world.
+To date, his organization has constructed playgrounds in Philippines (2011), Vietnam (2013), Nicaragua (2016) and Cambodia (2018).

+In 2022, Thomas Lukaszuk and former Alberta premier Ed Stelmach organized Canada's largest foreign aid shipment in an initiative to collect supplies and ship them to Ukraine's war front to aid soldiers.
+The donation drive they led raised $35 million worth of life-saving supplies, which they successfully arranged to be airlifted to Poland while also bringing 67 Ukrainian refugees from Poland to Edmonton.
+The Boeing 787 Dreamliner flight arrived in Edmonton with the refugees, was loaded with donations and then returned to Poland, where the lifesaving medications, equipment and supplies were shipped by ground transport to Ukraine.
+Sixteen sea containers filled with donations were also shipped.
+As a consequence of this work, on November 14, 2022 the Ministry of Foreign Affairs of the Russian Federation banned Lukaszuk from entering the Russian Federation.

+In 2023, Lukaszuk organized a humanitarian shipment of three containers filled with life-saving medical aid, baby supplies and food for the children of Gaza.

+Honours and decorations

+Lukaszuk has been recognized for his extensive humanitarian efforts with the following awards.